VAlphonso/UT_Austin_FundraisingAnalysis/README.md

 ![table.png](Resources/table.png)

 ## Summary
-It was my hypothesis that I would find a couple to several traits that were common among donors.
-Instead, what I found was similar people with shared features are more likely to donate in varying degrees of each group or class.
-I other words, if we concentrate our efforts in the type of people in class 2 that have the mean age as those represented in our machine learning model, and have the same statistical make-up as the other features in our model, then we are more likely to reach our 95% success rate in an 8 hour period.
+It was my hypothesis that I would find trends of more and less likely donors within some combination of features such as income and age.
+In other words, I expected that perhaps people between ages 40-50 with an income over $50,000 might be more likely to donate.
+Instead, what I found was that likely donors formed five clusters or classes.
+Within each class, each feature (age, income, etc.) actually has a range of responses, so the connection between features was not as direct as I expected.
+Instead, it resulted from the mean and the mode of multiple features at the same time.
+People with shared or similar features are more likely to donate in varying degrees within each group or class, with the highest likelihood being found in class 2.
+The likelihood of donation is higest at the center of the cluster.
+To find the center of cluster 2, which had the most, we must find the mean age and the mode of the rest of the features.
+To find the most likely donors in a new data set with simliar features, the next step would be to merge that database with the existing one.
+Within the new combinted data set, we should concentrate our efforts on the type of people in class 2 in our model.
+Then we are more likely to reach our 95% success rate in an 8 hour period.
+In the simplist terms, determine who from the dataset of prospective donors lands in the center of cluster 2 and start there.

 ## Recommendations
 Our next steps would be to: